-- The Illinois Property Tax Extension Limitation Law limits the amount of total property tax that can be levied by the County Board.
+- 1. The Illinois Property Tax Extension Limitation Law limits the amount of total property tax that can be levied by the County Board.
 In complying with the law, the levy for each fund shall be based upon an evaluation of its fiscal health; non-tax revenues; opportunities for non-tax revenue growth; level of planned expenditures; and cash requirements.
 Thus, departmental budget requests submitted in compliance with these policies may be subject to adjustment and/or reduction in order to satisfy levy determinations. - 2.
-For all Property Tax Funds, the total of all unallocated fund balances is to be maintained in an amount equal to 1.5 months of cash flow needed for operations based on the current fiscal year budget plus an amount equal to 15% of the total of all Property Tax Fund's current fiscal year budget/appropriation, except that the 15% requirement does not apply to the FICA, IMRF and the Risk Management & Liability Insurance Fund.
+For all Property Tax Funds, the total of all unallocated undesignated fund balances is to be maintained in an amount equal to 27.5% 35% 1.5 months of cash flow needed for operations based on the current fiscal year budget plus an amount equal to 15% of the total of all Property Tax Operating Fund's current fiscal year budget/appropriation, except that the 15% requirement does not apply towith the exception of the FICA, IMRF and the Risk Management & Liability Insurance Funds must maintain an undesignated reserve of 12%.
 The reserve funds may be used only in accordance with the Reserve Fund Balance Policy below.
-Each year, following the completion of the audit, amounts available beyond these and other designated reserves shall be swept and used for projects identified in the annual capital improvement program or other one-time expenses.
+Each year, following the completion of the audit, amounts available beyond these and other designated reserves shall be swept and used for projects identified in the annual capital improvement program or other one-time expenses unspent revenue will be reported to the F&A Committee.